 Telford charity cuts a third of energy usage thanks to new technology

+Telford charity cuts energy costs by a third thanks to new technology

 A charity says it anticipates saving at least a third of its energy usage thanks to a major project to invest in solar panels and heat source pumps.